Diesel Fuel Polishing

 The problem that chemicals and filtration does not solve is the agglomeration of asphaltines, the high carbon content, heavy end crude oil molecules.
 It leads to the formation of larger and larger clusters and solids, which are very difficult to completely combust.
 The presence of this degraded fuel may first be evident from the presence of black smoke from exhaust and less than acceptable engine performance.
 These solids may grow so large that they will not pass through the filter element and become part of the polymer and sludge build up plugging the filter (more information on this at The Real Story of Bad Diesel Fuel article).
 Short fuel filter life is the next sign of fuel degradation problems.
 Neither chemicals nor filtration will reverse this aspect of fuel degradation.

-But the ALGAE-X unit, when installed in the fuel line or when incorporated as part of a fuel circulation system (either a manually controlled or automated system or a mobile maintenance cart), and used in conjunction with AFC-705 Diesel Fuel Catalyst, dissolves the clusters and solids, stabilizes the fuel, and eliminates the previously accumulated tank sludge.
+But the AXI Magnetic Fuel Conditioner, when installed in the fuel line or when incorporated as part of a fuel circulation system (either a manually controlled or automated system or a mobile maintenance cart), and used in conjunction with AFC-705 Diesel Fuel Catalyst, dissolves the clusters and solids, stabilizes the fuel, and eliminates the previously accumulated tank sludge.
 The results are "Clear & Bright Fuel", improved filterability, optimal combustion and clean fuel systems.
 Degraded fuel is quickly restored to usable condition.
-With regular fuel polishing utilizing the ALGAE-X MFC unit or one of our diesel fuel circulation systems, chemical treatments to rid the system of microbial contamination is no longer needed, further reducing costs and maintenance.
+With regular fuel polishing utilizing the AXI Magnetic Fuel Conditioner or one of our diesel fuel circulation systems, chemical treatments to rid the system of microbial contamination is no longer needed, further reducing costs and maintenance.